 In September 2005 the Livingston Fire Department placed in service a 2005 American LaFrance Pumper.
 This is the latest addition to our fleet.
 A photo of the new engine is seen here at left.
 The new American LaFrance replaces a 1982 Mack Pumper that now serves in reserve as Engine 6 at the Headquarters Station.

 In October 2005, the Fire Department and First Aid Squad members decided it was time to redesign the Center Island that sits between the Fire Department and First Aid Squad buildings.

-The two organizations presidents (Thomas Cooney - LFD & Craig Melhorn - LFAS) created special committees in order to begin forming ideas as to how the Center Island should be redesigned.
-The idea was to create an area that could be viewed from Livingston Ave., with Memorials dedicated to each departments members visible from the parking lot.
-After countless hours and meetings, a design was formulated with the help of a local landscaping company and plans were drawn up.
-Since Livingston Ave. was being completely redone by the Business Improvement District (BID), our plans were reviewed with them for concurrence.
+The presidents of the two organizations (Thomas Cooney - LFD & Craig Melhorn - LFAS) created special committees in order to begin forming ideas about redesigning the Center Island.
+The goal was to create an area that could be viewed from Livingston Avenue, with memorials dedicated to the members of each department visible from the parking lot.
+After countless hours and meetings, a design was formulated with the help of a local landscaping company, and plans were drawn up.
+Since Livingston Avenue was being completely redone by the Business Improvement District (BID), our plans were reviewed with them to ensure consistency.

-The new Center Island was completed on May 26, 2006 and now stands as a testament to these departments tradition and dedication to their community.View photos of Center Island.
+The new Center Island was completed on May 26, 2006 and now stands as a testament to these organizations’ traditions and dedication to the community